Obtaining F-1 Visa Status

 - Print a copy of the online receipt.

-To pay the SEVIS fee by mail or using Western Union Quick Pay, see instructions at:
+- To pay the SEVIS fee by mail or using Western Union Quick Pay, see instructions at SEVIS I-901 Fee Payment by Western Union Quick Pay Instructions

 - Follow the U.S. Embassy/Consulate’s instructions to schedule an interview for a student visa application.
-A list of Consulates and Embassies can be found at http://www.usembassy.gov/ Be sure that it is known that you are applying for a student visa as student visa applications are given priority for scheduling.
-The consulate can issue an F-1 visa up to 120 days before the start date on the I-20.
+A list of Consulates and Embassies can be found at USEmbassy.gov.
+Be sure that it is known that you are applying for a student visa as student visa applications are given priority for scheduling.
+The consulate can issue an F-1 visa up to one year before the start date on the I-20.

 - Pay the visa application fee by following instructions on your local U.S. Embassy/Consulate’s site